andrii2g/adc-linearity/docs/TEST_PLAN.md

 - Deserialize summary JSON and compare every available fixture field to expected.json.
 - Verify all requested reference objects exist even when unavailable.
 - Read generated CSV using csv crate; all row counts, headers and nulls agree with JSON.
-- Parse SVG with an available XML parser in Python verification; inspect rendered images.
+- Validate SVG structure and forbidden-element rules in Rust tests; inspect rendered images.
 - Escape a filename such as a&b.csv in SVG; no injected XML or external resource.
 - Gap tests check missing bins do not become polylines crossing null regions.
 - Repeat a demo in two fresh directories and compare outputs on one platform.